-Just Enough Items is a great tool for Survival players who are tired of looking up crafting recipes on their browser while playing and don’t like the in-game recipe book.
+Just Enough Items is a great tool for Survival players tired of looking up crafting recipes on their browser while playing and don’t like the in-game recipe book.
 It is super easy to use, appearing on the right side of the screen whenever you pull up your inventory.
 Just scroll through the items or search for the specific one you want to find out what you need.

 Pam’s HarvestCraft 2 – Food Core

-Pam’s HarvestCraft 2 is a set of four separate mods to expand your Minecraft experience.
-This one focuses on adding a lot more food to the table and cooking tools if you want to be a real blocky cuisine master.
+Pam’s HarvestCraft 2 is a set of four mods to expand your Minecraft experience.
+This one focuses on adding more food to the table and cooking tools if you want to be a real blocky cuisine master.
 If you also play on Bedrock Edition, you can find custom Pam’s HarvestCraft maps in the Minecraft Marketplace.